linrunner/tlp-doc/installation/fedora.rst

 How to validate the Repository Keys
 -----------------------------------
-Kernel module packages provided by the TLP repository for Fedora are signed with a release specific key.
+Kernel module packages provided by the ThinkPad Extras repository for Fedora are signed with a release specific key.
 Yo may check the fingerprint with the following procedure.

 1. Download the key: